hanabi/hanabi.github.io/misc/Convention_Reasons.md

   - It is the first turn of the game and nothing is played on the stacks.
   - Alice goes first.
   - Alice clues Bob about two red cards in slot 1 and slot 2.
-  - Alice plays slot 1 as red 1.
+  - Bob plays slot 1 as red 1.
 - Why does this seem logical?
 The reason is that a big part of Hanabi is discarding and waiting patiently for playable cards to be drawn.
 When a new playable card is drawn, it is usually immediately given a clue.
 So interpreting *Play Clues* as being focused on the card that was just drawn makes a lot of sense.
 - This "left-most" logic applies for most of the game.
 But notice that this logic does not apply to the opening hand.
 A playable card in the opening hand is **equally likely to be in any slot at all**, since the deck was shuffled randomly.
 So that explains why it is not necessarily "correct" to play 1's in the starting hand from left-to-right.
 But is it actually beneficial to play the 1's from right-to-left instead?
 - The Hyphen-ated group closely follows *[Good Touch Principle](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#4-good-touch-principle)*.
 A common problem with *Good Touch Principle* is when one player has two copies of the same card in their hand.
 Even if the card is playable right now (e.g. a red 1), cluing it would be a no-no, since it would violate *Good Touch Principle*.